Enecuum/docs/enq/how-to-pos.md

 You might need to erase your PoS logs if you want to free up disk space.

-1. Empty the PM2 logs:
+1. Empty logs of the PoS node:

    ```
    docker exec pulse_pos pm2 flush
    ```

-2. Shrink the log file size:
+2. Empty docker logs.
+Note that this will empty logs for **ALL** docker containers of you server, not only PoS node:

    ```
    truncate -s 0 /var/lib/docker/containers/*/*-json.log;